naeemullah-datascientist/student-management-system-java-webapp/README.md

 ## 📝 License

-This project is open for educational and learning purposes.
-You may reuse with attribution.
+This project is licensed under the [MIT License](LICENSE).
-Consider adding a license like [MIT](https://choosealicense.com/licenses/mit/) if needed.
+You are free to use, modify, and distribute it with attribution.

 ---